ACED-IDP/aced-idp.github.io/docs/data-model/integration.md

 ## Key resources

 ### ResearchStudy
-> A scientific study of nature that sometimes includes processes involved in health and disease. [see](https://hl7.org/fhir/researchstudy.html)
+> A scientific study of nature that sometimes includes processes involved in health and disease. [see more](https://hl7.org/fhir/researchstudy.html)

 ### ResearchSubject
-> A ResearchSubject is a participant or object which is the recipient of investigative activities in a research study. [see](https://hl7.org/fhir/researchsubject.html)
+> A ResearchSubject is a participant or object which is the recipient of investigative activities in a research study. [see more](https://hl7.org/fhir/researchsubject.html)

 ### Patient
-> Demographics and other administrative information about an individual or animal receiving care or other health-related services. [see](https://hl7.org/fhir/patient.html)
+> Demographics and other administrative information about an individual or animal receiving care or other health-related services. [see more](https://hl7.org/fhir/patient.html)

 ### Specimen

-> A sample to be used for analysis. [see](https://hl7.org/fhir/specimen.html)
+> A sample to be used for analysis. [see more](https://hl7.org/fhir/specimen.html)

 ### DocumentReference
-> A reference to a document of any kind for any purpose. [see](https://hl7.org/fhir/documentreference.html)
+> A reference to a document of any kind for any purpose. [see more](https://hl7.org/fhir/documentreference.html)

 See the  <a href="/workflows/metadata/">metadata workflow section</a> for more information on how to create and upload metadata.